slindquist3/react-microsites/README.md

 ## Overview

-This repository is intended for quick deployment of Furthermore microsites and landing pages for our brand partnerships.
+This repository is intended for the quick deployment of Furthermore microsites and landing pages for our brand partnerships.

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has since been ejected from Create React App updates in order to use SCSS.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and has since been ejected from Create React App to use SCSS.

 For help with React, please consult the Create React App docs.

-Below you will find some information on how to perform common tasks.

-## SCSS
-All styling files can use the .scss file extension.
-When building, webpack will preprocess those files into regular CSS.
+You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

 ## Available Scripts
 In the project directory, you can run:

 #### `npm start`